ZucchiniTang/Behavioral_cloning/writeup.md

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually, `model.compile(loss='mse', optimizer='adam')` (Convolution neural network block of `model.ipynb`).
+The model used an adam optimizer, so the learning rate was not tuned manually, `model.compile(loss='mse', optimizer='adam')` (Convolution neural network block of `model2.py`).

 ####4.
 Appropriate training data